 Switching to Natural Shampoo Bars

 Switching from a commercial shampoo is not always straight forward.
-You may need to give your shampoo bar several days maybe even up to two weeks to remove the old residues from your commercial shampoo.
+You may need to give your shampoo bar several days maybe even up to six weeks to remove the old residues from your commercial shampoo (it depends how often you wash your hair).
 Quite often your hair will need some time to get used to the lack of chemicals, and to remove product build up particularly if you have been using a conditioner containing silicone (most do).

 You may not experience any problems but, if you do, here is some advice.